Stemat Spirit

-The Spirit is a cable laying vessel (CLV).
+Spirit is a cable laying vessel (CLV).
 She is owned by Royal Boskalis Westminster N.V.
 She is a Bureau Veritas Hull Mach AUT UMS Dynapos AM/AT R Special Service Workboat Class.

-The vessel has a 6-point mooring system (using her DP2 system).
+The vessel has a six-point mooring system (using her DP2 system).
 The vessel can also be beached, allowing her to do cable work onshore, she uses the Hi-plough, which is the latest in marine technology, allowing a deeper burial for the cable.